3 Ways to Use Calligraphy to Elevate Your Gifts

 Write a longer sentiment or even a short message directly on the wrapping paper

-Use paper tape or washi tape as “canvases” to hand-letter someone’s name or a quote
+Use plain paper tape or washi tape as “canvases” to hand-letter someone’s name or a quote

 The wrap stops being just the container and becomes part of the gift experience.